-- (d) While firing a fuel that is not a clean fuel during shutdown, the permittee must vent emissions to the main stack(s) and operate all applicable control devices If another fuel must be used to support the shutdown process (in addition to the fuel used prior to the initiation of shutdown), the additional fuel must be one or a combination of the following clean fuels: natural gas; synthetic natural gas; propane; other "gas 1 fuels"; distillate oil; syngas; ultra-low sulfur diesel; refinery gas; and liquefied petroleum gas. - (e) The permittee must comply with all applicable emission limits at all times except for start-up or shutdown periods conforming with the work practices specified in this condition. - (f) The permittee must keep records during periods of startup and shutdown.
+- (d) While firing a fuel that is not a clean fuel during shutdown, the permittee must vent emissions to the main stack(s) and operate all applicable control devices If another fuel must be used to support the shutdown process (in addition to the fuel used prior to the initiation of shutdown), the additional fuel must be one or a combination of the following clean fuels: natural gas; synthetic natural gas; propane; other "gas 1 fuels"; distillate oil; syngas; ultra-low sulfur diesel; refinery gas; and liquefied petroleum gas. - (e) The permittee must comply with all applicable emission limits at all times except for start-up or shutdown periods that conform to the work practices specified in this condition.

-(Ref.: 40 CFR 63.7530(h) and Table 3 (Items 5 and 6); Subpart DDDDD)
+(Ref.: 40 CFR 63.7500(f), 63.7540(d), 63.7555, and Table 3 (Items 5 and 6); Subpart DDDDD)